jimmychang851129/VBA-Obfuscate-Detector/readme.md

 ![](https://github.com/jimmychang851129/VBA-Deobfuscator/blob/main/image/logo.png?raw=true)

-SYJDetector is the final project in the Malware Malware Reverse Engineering and Analysis, National Taiwan University.
+SYJDetector is the final project of the course CommE 5059, the Malware Malware Reverse Engineering and Analysis in National Taiwan University.

 SYJ Detector aims to detect the vba obfuscation techniques used in microsoft CFB files.